 The two permanent holes are the first.
 The self-piercing screws are what make the mount secure, but they also commit the collar.
 If you rotate collars or expect to resell or hand down a barely-used collar, the holes are a downside a slide-on silicone holder does not have.

-The 5mm thickness ceiling is the second, and it rules out the padded tactical and heavy working collars that large-breed owners often favor.
+Thickness is the second limit.
+The 5mm ceiling rules out the padded tactical and heavy working collars that large-breed owners often favor.
 The 10 lb weight floor is the third drawback, which pushes the mount out of reach for toy breeds where a lighter silicone sleeve makes more sense.

 The fourth limit isn't the mount's fault but it still matters.
 A TagVault Pet doesn't change what an AirTag is.
 AirTag relies on nearby iPhones reporting its position, so a rural dog that roams beyond iPhone traffic can go silent no matter how securely the tag is mounted.
 If your dog ranges off-trail or lives somewhere sparse, read whether you should even use an AirTag to track your dog before spending on a mount.